TiGz/micronaut-graphql-arango-payments/GAGA.md

 So for GAGA we create a GraphQL [Foxx Microservice](https://www.arangodb.com/docs/stable/foxx.html) which we then deploy into ArangoDB and we proxy incoming query requests through to it so that each leaf fetch is co-located with the data and the whole response is packaged up and sent back with a single network hop.
 This strategy allows us to vastly reduce query time for complex queries and to handle much more throughput generally.

+The Foxx service uses the graphql js library to define the query schema starting at [rootSchema.js](./foxx-public-query-service/src/graphql/rootSchema.js) and importing each component in turn.

+An example for querying a list of currencies and fetching a currency by code is [currencyQuery.js](./foxx-public-query-service/src/graphql/models/currency/currencyQuery.js):

+    const gql = require('graphql-sync');
+    const currencySchema = require('./currencySchema');
+    const dbDriver = require('../../../database/driver');

+    module.exports = {

+      getCurrencies: {
+        type: new gql.GraphQLList(currencySchema.Currency),
+        description: 'Return all currencies in the database', resolve() {
+          return dbDriver.currencyItems.all();
+        },
+      },

+      getCurrencyByCode: {
+        type: currencySchema.Currency,
+        description: 'Get an Currency by its ID',
+        args: {
+          code: {
+            description: 'The 3 letter currency code',
+            type: new gql.GraphQLNonNull(gql.GraphQLString),
+          },
+        },
+        resolve(root, args) {
+          return dbDriver.currencyItems.firstExample({
+            _key: args.code,
+          });
+        },
+      },
+    };

+You can see that each query is handled by an associated call into the ArangoDB database to fetch the appropriate data.

 ### Extensibility and how GAGA does CQRS
 Mutations are not directly proxied into ArangoDB as there is no performance issue here.
 So in essence we are implementing the [Command Query Responsibility Segregation](https://microservices.io/patterns/data/cqrs.html) pattern.
 The ArangoDB instance always handles the queries but the mutations can be handled in a number of ways including:
 * The gateway service updates ArangoDB directly